etwk/blog/content/lists/books.md

 - [ ] White Torture: Interviews with Iranian Women Prisoners #must
 - [ ] What Iranians Want: Women, Life, Freedom #must
 - [ ] Economy and Society (Max Weber)

+## Politics
+- [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must

 ## Economics
 - [ ] A Culture of Growth: The Origins of the Modern Economy